What is a Butterfly Valve?

 Sealing on seat face is ensured by a continuous T-profile resilient sealing ring which is held on the periphery of the disc by a retaining ring, preventing the sealing ring from rolling out.
 In the closed position, the sealing ring is pressed against the seat face, providing a tight seal on both the upstream and downstream ends.
 In the open position, the sealing ring is completely unstressed due to the double eccentric disc design.

 By eliminating interaction between the process media and the stem/shaft, the multiple O-ring shaft sealing system ensures a maintenance-free sealing for the entire life span of the valve.
+Besides, there are smaller more common components such as the bushings, bearings, and fasteners that are part of most other valve constructions as well.
+Details on some of the components on the actuation end, such as the handle, lever, gearbox, and handwheel will be covered in the actuation section.

 Butterfly valve: working principle